remipassmoilesel/abc-map/CONTRIBUTING.md

 ## Before starting

 Ensure that your idea is a need that will be shared by other people.

+Ensure that your idea cannot fit in a [custom data processing module](documentation/6_modules.md)

 [Open an issue](https://gitlab.com/abc-map/abc-map/-/issues/new) to discuss it and to avoid unnecessary or duplicate work.